chameleoid/kymera/readme.md

-# Aboyt the Kymera wearables.
+# About the Kymera wearables

 Kymera werables are designed from the ground up to be affordable assistive technology devices with a focus on durability, upgradability, and